 Children who struggle with basic eye functioning can tire easily in class, which can be incorrectly diagnosed as ADHD.
 They tend to also fall behind in their work and don’t perform to their abilities in reading and writing tasks.

-If any of this sounds like your child, contact Eye Q Optometrist and make an appointment with Dr. Stein today.
+If any of this sounds like your child, contact Eye Q Optometrist and make an appointment with our eye doctors today.
 The doctor can run tests to identify delays in childhood visual development that may have been missed by other practitioners.Eye Q Optometrist helps patients with developmental vision problems and reduced visual skills from New York City, Scarsdale, Rye and Mamaroneck, in the New York area enjoy great vision and a higher quality of life.